 April 15th 2008 was the day we found out that our baby had a very complicated Congenital Heart Defect.
 I was 24 weeks pregnant and was at a Targeted Ultrasound without my husband Mike.
 I remember praying and crying a lot.
 Dr. Snyder did a Fetal Echo that same day and told us the hard truth about Hypoplastic Right Heart Babies.
-He explained the three surgeries and advised us to do an Amniocentesis to check for chromosomal disorders.
+He rolex replica sale the three surgeries and advised us to do an Amniocentesis to check for chromosomal disorders.
 Two days later we flew to Ireland to visit my family.
-Upon our return all our care was transferred to Columbia Presbyterian, NY following a negative amniocentesis.
+Upon our return all our care was rolex replica to Columbia Presbyterian, NY following a negative amniocentesis.

 On June 16th 2010 we learned that Matthew’s Ventricular Diastolic Pressure were high, meaning his heart beats OK but does not rest adequately.
 After a Case Conference his Fontan was postponed and he was placed on a medication regimen including Sildenafil, Aldactone, and Digoxin.
 After seeking second and third opinions from Boston Children’s and CHoP, Coreg was added to the med regimen thanks to Dr. Rychik at CHoP.